The Contact Centre ‘To Don’t’ List for 2019

 Don’t stop measuring:

-Whichever customer metric you choose - the all ubiquitous Net Promoter Score (NPS), the traditional customer satisfaction CSAT, or a more recent invention Customer Effort Score (CES) - it’s worth nothing without analyzing the customer feedback you’re collecting.
+Whichever customer metric you choose - the all ubiquitous Net Promoter Score (NPS), the traditional customer satisfaction CSAT, or a more recent invention Customer Effort Score (CES) - it’s worth nothing without analysing the customer feedback you’re collecting.
 Analysed across multiple touchpoints across the customer journey will show where improvements should be made, which channels perform well and also help identify the rate and reasons for customer churn.

 Don’t invest in technology just for the sake of adding another channel: Many industry buzzwords like AI, bots, physital and omni-channel set to create more headlines in 2019, are causing uncertainty about job losses and the impact it will have on customer experience.

 Multiple contact channels that don’t feed into the same knowledge-base can derail CX.
 Consistency and continuity across engagement channels should support customer service delivery.
-Having a well implemented customer service strategy with a centralized knowledge-base at its core, is key to meeting the following challenges facing companies wanting to deliver exceptional customer experiences.
+Having a well implemented customer service strategy with a centralised knowledge-base at its core, is key to meeting the following challenges facing companies wanting to deliver exceptional customer experiences.

 When choosing a technology vendor, consider these important questions: Does the vendor have an integrated platform, or a loose collection of components?
 Does the vendor own all the products or are they a patchwork of unrelated pieces?
 Can you choose what you need from the product portfolio?
 Can you add other components later?
 How well do they integrate with your CRM and can they scale up?
 What kind of experience does the vendor have?